-- •scheduling an allotted block of time during the morning or afternoon, usually 20-30 minutes, that happens across the whole school. - Considerations for partner language should be included in planning. - during an advisory or study hall period.
-(This may include ACT prep, guided study hall, or literacy interventions for those students that need it.) - Homeroom - utilizing the course code that can be offered to students in middle and high school who require work in literacy interventions.
-Those course names are: English Intervention: Grades 6-8 and English Intervention: High School. - World Language elective
+- scheduling an allotted block of time during the morning or afternoon, usually 20-30 minutes, that happens across the whole school. - during an advisory or study hall period.
+(This may include ACT prep, guided study hall, or literacy interventions for those students that need it.) - utilizing the course code that can be offered to students in middle and high school who require work in literacy interventions.
+Those course names are: English Intervention: Grades 6-8 and English Intervention: High School.